kollerlukas/safe-explorer/README.md

 This repository contains Pytorch implementation of paper ["Safe Exploration in Continuous Action Spaces" [Dalal et al.]](https://arxiv.org/pdf/1801.08757.pdf) [1].

-The implemenation for the *Deep Determinitic Policy Gradient* (DDPG) [2] algorthim is taken from [here](https://towardsdatascience.com/deep-deterministic-policy-gradients-explained-2d94655a9b7b).

 The Ball-Domain from [1] is implemented in a custom [OpenAI gym](https://gym.openai.com/) environment.

 ## Setup